 - Financial Judgments: Any financial judgments against the property or its owners must be addressed, as they can lead to liens or other claims on the property title.

-By meticulously analyzing the documents, lawyers can piece together the property’s history, spot any discrepancies or issues, and tackle them before transferring the property.
+Lawyers carefully examine the documents to piece together the property’s history, spot any discrepancies or issues, and tackle them before transferring the property.
 This thorough examination is essential for a legal property transfer and protects everyone’s interests.